Xynash/AI-Search-Engine-Optimization-System/README.md

 This README provides step-by-step instructions to set up, run, and understand the project.

+# REFERANCE RESEARCH PAPER
+* BERT:Pre-training of deep bidirectional transformers for language understanding in Proc.NAACL-HLT,2019

 📌 Project Overview

 The AI-Powered SEO System allows users to: